rafallabisz/weather-application/README.md

 # [Weather-application](https://github.com/rafallabisz/weather-application/blob/master/README.md)

-Weather application allows check actuall weather in any city.
+Weather application allows check actuall weather of any city.
 We see information such as temperature, pressure, humidity, wind power and information about sunrise / sunset.
 Data are download dynamically with API.

 ## Technologies used in this project:
 - CSS3